Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-save-canvas-as-an-image.md

 ## 1. Canvas to Image with Right-click to save

-Everyone knows this option, but we can just **right-click** on the canvas to **save as image**.
+Everyone knows this option, but we can **right-click** on the canvas to **save it as an image**.

 This will only work in specific browsers.
-That's why it's not the most valid way of saving the image.
+That's why it's not the correct way of saving the image.

 ![Canvas save to image right click](https://cdn.hashnode.com/res/hashnode/image/upload/v1599918970840/G1-S4b4nq.png)

 > Note: Keep in mind the canvas has no background!

-## 2. Download button to save an image from the canvas
+## 2. Download the button to save an image from the canvas

 The second solution is to add a **download button** to our page.
 The button will then export the canvas content and open the base64 image in another tab.
-And from there you can download the image.
+And from there, you can download the image.

 Add the download button.